 December 17th, 2017

-I recently visited a kindergarten classroom to observe a child with “behavior problems.”
+Revised May 10, 2021.
+I visited a kindergarten classroom to observe “Byron”, a child with behavior problems.
 When I arrived, the little boy was busying himself with an art project.
 He and his classmates were building towers out of cardboard box pieces.
-Everything seemed fine until a peer suddenly grabbed the glue from him, knocking his beloved project to […]
+Everything seemed fine until a peer suddenly grabbed the glue from him, knocking […]

 August 10th, 2017